golmschenk/haplo/docs/source/analysis_tools/xarray_mcmc_output_files.md

 ```
 This is particularly useful if you want to perform some reductions of the data on a remote server, but then want a smaller Zarr file for further local processing.

 Xarray will automatically multiprocess tasks.
-If you wanted to get the mean log likelihood value (with the computation automatically parallelized across the available CPUs), you can use:
+If you want to get the mean log likelihood value (with the computation automatically parallelized across the available CPUs), you can use:
 ```python
 mean_log_likelihood_value = dataset['log_likelihood'].mean().compute()
 ```